 The good news for consumers is that new regulations are now in force.
 These seek to protect and help consumers.
 Guidance also provides much clearer advice on the actual amount of interest charged.

-In fact, the industry’s watchdog now predicts a definite decrease in payday loan companies.
+In fact, the industry’s watchdog now predicts a definite decrease in payday loan companies in the UK.
 This is most likely a true reflection.
 Market leader “Wonga” had a record loss of £80 million on last year’s figures.
 That is more than double that of the previous year.
 That said, will this reduce the amount of loan affordability complaints currently received by the FOS?
 Only time will tell.